Come join NER and your fellow riders for a weekend of team riding in 209! All events finish in Brattleboro, VT.

 Tip: Historically the more control location, the more likely a team is to DNF.
 Teams using 10+ controls often report they regret using so many stops.
 It is good practice to not plan on more then a single control every 40-50k.

-A: Yes, there is no limit to how long a route can be.
-However the ambitious the route the more likely to complete outside the time limit.
+A: There is no length limit to a Fleche route.
+The Trace must not extend beyond 360km.
+The more ambitious the route, the more likely the team will finish outside the time limit.
 It is recommended that team events do not considerably exceed the minimum distance.

-A: Yes, however the start times must differ by at least one hour.
+A: Yes for Fleche teams, however the start times must differ by at least one hour.
 Teams may not ride with one another at any point.
+Trace routes must be unique to each team.

 A: Once validated, the route is final and may not be changed without re-verification and approval.
 The RBA may not have the time to re-validate a route once approved.